-What is the problem with plastic?
+The problem with plastic?

-For me, it was learning about the industrial chemical BPA and other cancer causing or dangerous chemicals being used in plastic bottles and plastic tubs (plastic items labelled “PC” or recycle groups 3 & 7 usually contain chemicals BPA, BPS, BPF etc.) that can affect our estrogen hormone levels, lead to toxic-overload and have also been linked to some forms of cancer.
+For me, it was alarming learning about the industrial chemical BPA and other cancer-causing or dangerous chemicals being used in plastic bottles and plastic tubs (plastic items labelled “PC” or recycle groups 3 & 7 usually contain chemicals BPA, BPS, BPF etc.) that can affect our estrogen hormone levels, lead to toxic-overload and have also been linked to some forms of cancer.
 Those industrial chemicals used in plastics seep into the food and drink we place inside them, as not all the chemicals are sealed in when items are made – but that’s for another blog!!!

-Every small change counts!
+1. Every small change counts!

-Now I was using 1 plastic straw a day in my smoothies, so this stopped me adding 365 plastic straws each year to the rubbish heap, with each individual straw taking 200 years to decompose!
+I literally started off by taking a tiny step that would make a huge difference in the long run – I got myself a reusable eco-friendly straw!
+Now I was using plastic straws in my smoothies, as it helped me to drink faster tastes I wasn’t that keen on.
+However, say I used one everyday, this plastic-free replacement stopped me adding 365 plastic straws each year to the rubbish heap, with each individual straw taking 200 years to decompose!
 So you can’t tell me Tesco are wrong in using the slogan “Every little bit helps” because every straw not being used can count for a LOT!

 2. Share your changes with others.

+After all, it’s from sharing a picture on my personal social media about the plastic-free alternative items I was purchasing, that got people commenting and telling me to set up a blog to keep them posted on my changes.
 You never know who else you can inspire to make changes to their plastic use and improve their exposure to nasty chemicals etc. A hashtag I love to use sums this up perfectly #sharingiscaring

 3. Don’t get overwhelmed by research and decide not to try at all!

-This was a big thing for me, as at first when doing research and learning more and more worrying things about plastics and chemicals used in them, i got more and more overwhelmed.
+This was a big thing for me, as at first when doing research and learning more and more worrying things about plastics and chemicals used in them, I got more and more overwhelmed.
 Once you realise how much plastic things you use in your home, esp in our kitchen’s, it seems like a daunting task to find alternatives to replace them all.

-However, use tip 1 and realise that every little change adds up and before you know it you will be ticking off those items in what seemed a never ending list of things to replace.
-You have to start somewhere to get anywhere with it and as Nike say “Just Do It!”
+However, use tip 1 and realise that every little change adds up and before you know it you will be ticking off those items in what seemed a never-ending list of things to replace.
+You have to start somewhere, to get anywhere with it and as Nike say “Just Do It!”